flurinduerst/WPSeed/README.md

 * install the workflow-environment → `npm install`
 * run gulp → `gulp && gulp watch`
-* access your Browsersync-powered local website at `localhost:3000`
+* access your Browsersync-powered local website at `localhost:3000` (or use your domain/ip to access it without Browsersync)
 * start developing your website
   * open `functions/functions-setup.php` and add your custom settings
   * open `assets/styles/vars.scss` and add your custom sizes, breakpoints, colors, and so on